 Baked Apple Cider Donut Bites

 If you love going to fall festivals or apple picking just so you can grab a container of fresh apple cider donuts, then this is the recipe for you.
 Now, you don’t have to wait for the fall festival to come around.
-You can have that delicious taste of fall right at home and in minutes.
+You can have that delicious taste of fall right at home in minutes.

 Why I love this recipe: